-The Casualty Actuarial Society (CAS) has also selected the University of Illinois as an inaugural winner of the prestigious University Award, recognizing its exemplary work in preparing students for a career in the property and casualty insurance industry.
+The Casualty Actuarial Society (CAS) has also selected the University of Illinois twice as a winner of the prestigious University Award, recognizing its exemplary work in preparing students for a career in the property and casualty insurance industry.
 The university received an inaugural award from CAS in 2016 and again in 2020.

 Tradition and strengths

 The Department of Mathematics at Illinois has a rich history of being home to many world-renowned founding fathers of modern probability theory.
 The probability theory has given rise to revolutionizing development in finance and actuarial science.
 Built on such a strong tradition, the Illinois Actuarial Science Program is uniquely positioned to offer rigorous training on probability modeling.

 Our program also works closely with the Department of Statistics to offer training on statistics and data analytics.
 It is one of very few actuarial programs in the world that provides comprehensive training on both casualty actuarial science, which has been traditionally statistics focused, and life insurance mathematics, which concentrates on probabilistic applications.